kkrt-labs/kakarot-ssj/docs/general/local_state.md

     /// Pending emitted events
     events: SimpleLog<Event>,
     /// Account balances updates.
 This is only internal accounting and stored
-    /// balances are updated when commiting transfers.
+    /// balances are updated when committing transfers.
     balances: StateChangeLog<u256>,
     /// Pending transfers
     transfers: SimpleLog<Transfer>,
 }
 ```

+<span class="caption">The State struct</span>

 A `StateChangeLog` is a data structure that tracks the changes made to a
 specific object both at the context-level and at the transaction-level using the